It is quite possible that you and other leaders in your organization have inadvertently fallen into the trap of being a lawnmower leader.

 Allow Me to Give a Bit of Background

-A few months ago, an article, written by an anonymous middle school teacher and posted online, went viral.
+Some time ago, an article, written by an anonymous middle school teacher and posted online, went viral.
 In the piece, the teacher decries the behavior of Lawnmower Parents.

 “We’ve all heard of helicopter parents.
 But you may not have heard of the latest term for a troubling trend recently identified in parenting: lawnmower parents.
 Lawnmower parents go to whatever lengths necessary to prevent their child from having to face adversity, struggle, or failure.
 Instead of preparing children for challenges, they mow obstacles down so kids won’t experience them in the first place.”